 CCNM welcomes applications from international students to the naturopathic program.
 Every year, students choose the College because of its reputation as a leader in naturopathic education and research.
-An applicant is considered an international student if they are not a Canadian citizen or does not have permanent resident or landed immigrant status.
+An applicant is considered an international student if they are not a Canadian citizen or permanent resident.
 For those applicants from the United States who wish to return home to practise after graduation, CCNM graduates meet the eligibility requirements for all regulated jurisdictions in the U.S. Applicants who intend to practise outside North America are advised to contact the local naturopathic medicine licensing body to inquire about requirements for licensing in that jurisdiction.

 International applicants must ensure that their academic credentials meet Canadian equivalency.
 Please see the 'Evaluation of International Transcripts' section below.
 If you are an international medical graduate (IMG), you may qualify for bridge delivery of the Doctor of Naturopathy program.
-For more information please see the 'IMG Bridge Delivery for Foreign-Trained Medical Doctors' section of the academic calendar.
+For more information please see the 'IMG Bridge Delivery for Foreign-Trained Medical Doctors' in the previous section of the academic calendar.